davemisbehave/disk-houdini/README.md

 ./houdini.sh
 ```
 ### With Arguments
-The following arguments can optionally be specified
+The following arguments can optionally be specified:
 #### `-h` / `--help`
 This shows a summary of the available arguments and exits the script.
 Any other arguments are ignored if -h or --help is specified.
 #### `-p` / `--pretend`